 The parse method is in charge of processing the response and returning scraped data and/or more URLs to follow.
 Other Requests callbacks have the same requirements as the Spider class.

-This method, as well as any other Request callback, must return an iterable of Request and/or item objects.
+This method, as well as any other Request callback, must return a Request object, an item object, an item objects, or None.

 response (Response) - the response to parse